Nebraska Attorney General Jon Bruning filed an appeal Friday to last month's judge's order to release drawings made by serial killer John Joubert.

-Pettit, who lives in Atlanta, said Friday that he must first look at the drawings to ensure they're not too gruesome or disturbing to be included in the next edition of "A Need To Kill."
+Pettit, who now lives in Atlanta, said he wanted to look at the drawings to ensure they're not too gruesome or disturbing to be included in the next edition of "A Need To Kill."

-Joubert was convicted of the fatal stabbings of two Bellevue boys ages 12 and 13 weeks apart in 1983.
+Joubert was convicted in the fatal stabbings of two Bellevue boys, ages 12 and 13, in 1983.
 A Maine jury also found him guilty of murder in the 1982 slaying of an 11-year-old boy.
 Nebraska executed Joubert in 1996.